mietzen/zha-to-z2m/README.md

 ## !!!
 DISCLAIMER !!!

+**This worked for me and hopefully will work for you, but MAKE BACKUPS!\
+\
+If you don't understand any of the code below, DON'T run this!\
+\
-**This worked for me and hopefully will work for you, but make backups!
-Don't do this when you are in a hurry—this might completely f*ck up your HA setup.
-If you don't understand any of the code below, DON'T run this!
+Also don't do this when you are in a hurry — this might completely destroy your HA Zigbee setup.\
 You have been warned... watch out for dragons...**

-**Tested on arm64 (amd64 prepared but untested) on Home Assistant Operating System**

-**On other Home Assistant setups this will only work with modifications**

 # Migrate ZHA to Z2M